shurab/RhoconnectJavaPluginDemo/README.md

 	:::term
 	mvn jetty:run

-If you correctly adjusted demo configuration, then in 1st terminal you see logging output that java backend application successfully registered by rhoconect server:
+If you correctly adjusted demo configurations, then in 1st terminal you see logging output that java backend application successfully registered by rhoconect server:

 	:::term
 	...
 	127.0.0.1 - - [21/Nov/2011 12:31:53] "POST /api/source/save_adapter HTTP/1.1" 200 30 0.0026
 	...

-And finally in 3d terminal window start rhodes application:
+And finally, in 3d terminal window start rhodes application:

 	:::term
-	rake run:iphone:rhosimulator

 	rake run:iphone:rhosimulator